jgrenon/ai-interview-2172/manuscript/c-actor-centric.md

-# Appendix C - Actor-centric computing paradigm
+# C - Actor-centric computing paradigm

 commoditized computing grid, principles of actor-centric, benefits for humans and for digital persons.